ewoks-kit/ewokscore/doc/howtoguides/task_discovery.rst

     [project.entry-points."ewoks.tasks.ppfmethod"]
     "myproject.actors.*" = "myproject4"

-The group names can be `"ewoks.tasks.class"`, `"ewoks.tasks.method"` or `"ewoks.tasks.ppfmethod"`.
+The group names can be

+* `"ewoks.tasks.class"`
+* `"ewoks.tasks.method"`
+* `"ewoks.tasks.ppfmethod"`

 The keys are the module patterns in which to discover tasks.

 The values are ignored but typically the project name is used so the entry point can be loaded like any python entry point even though it is not used this way.

-The task discovery mechanism searches for tasks inside python packages and modules.
 For example, the entry point

 .. code-block:: toml